open-broker/specification/spec.md

 ## PrivateUnsecuredLoanStatusUpdated

-This event models updates in the status of a case.
+This event models updates to the status of a case.
 These are meant for status changes not immediately within the brokers control.

 | Name            | C. | Type              | V. | Remark                          |